reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 Some recreational drugs are the most lethal.
 Compared with other pharmaceuticals, their lethal dose can be very small.
 However, there are some reservations about recommending those as suicide drugs.

-I had no idea how to get it.
-Even if someone tells me that "there are clubs frequented by foreigners," it is usually impossible to know which club it is and who will sell it to me.
+I have no idea how to get it.
+Even if someone told me that "there are clubs frequented by foreigners where you can get it", it is usually impossible to know which club it is and who will sell it to me.
 Even if you get it, how many impurities will it contain?
-Besides, I have no idea what kind of anesthetic it is.
+Besides, I have no idea what kind of recreational drugs I could get there.

 At the same time, depending on whether the body is used to it, the toxic effects and lethal doses vary greatly.
-Originally, the lethal dose varies from person to person, and it is even more obvious when it comes to anesthetics.
+Originally, the lethal dose varies from person to person, and it is even more obvious when it comes to recreational drugs.
 Chronic poisoning is not suitable for the general lethal dose (some records say it is ten times).
 There is no other way to kill this kind of death except ingesting a large amount.
-This means that anesthetics are not suitable for planned suicide.
+This means that recreational drugs are not suitable for planned suicide.
 Because of this, what follows is solely for the eyes of those who can get it, or already have it, and know its ingredients.

 ### Stimulants: amphetamine, methamphetamine